TheProgrammingArchive/Notes/README.md

-<p> A simple web-app to create, edit and delete short notes, made with FastAPI </p>
+<h2> A simple web-app to create, edit and delete short notes, made with FastAPI </h2>